 APG-1387 inhibits tumor growth as a single agent in xenografted ovarian models

 Apoptosis plays an essential role for organ development, homeostasis, and immune defense and provides mechanisms for the anti-cancer therapies.
 In recent years, apoptosis has been widely studied in relation to the treatment of malignant tumors.
 Apoptosis may also be inhibited by a variety of proteins including members of the inhibitors of apoptosis (IAP) family .
 IAPs comprise a family of structurally similar proteins, such as cIAP1, cIAP2 and XIAP largely over expressed by most tumors.
-APG-1387 is a novel Smac mimetic.
-In our study, we investigated the molecular mechanisms underlying the inhibitory effect on the growth of ovarian cancer cell lines treated with varying concentrations of APG-1387.
+Restoring the apoptotic cell death machinery by pharmacological inhibition of IAPs proteins represents a compelling strategy for cancer therapy.
+APG-1387 is a novel Smac mimetic developed by Ascentage and currently being evaluated in phase I clinical trial.
+In our study, we investigated the in vitro and in vivo antitumor activity of APG-1387 in ovarian cancer.
 CCK-8 assay revealed that APG-1387 could significantly suppress the growth of ovarian cancer cells in a dose-dependent manner.
 Colony formation assay revealed that the number of cell clones decreased with increasing APG-1387 concentration, suggesting that the growth and viability of human ovarian cancer cells were largely inhibited by APG-1387.
 Our results showed that APG-1387 could effectively induce apoptosis in ovarian cancer.
 Previous studies have demonstrated that APG-1387 inhibits the growth and proliferation of NPC (nasopharyngeal carcinoma) cells in a dose-dependent manner .
 Moreover, morphological changes in apoptotic characteristics, such as cellular shrinkage, rounding, poor adherence, and round floating shapes in harmine-treated cells were also observed by fluorescence microscopy.
 Apoptosis was also detected through fluorescein AnnexinV-FITC/PI double labeling .
 Research indicates that APG-1387 induced cell apoptosis in a dose-dependent manner.
 DNA damage is an early event of apoptosis.
 Upon DNA damage, multiple events to promote cell survival and facilitate DNA repair .
 If damage is excessive, programmed cell death to eliminate the afflicted cell .
 APG-1387 treatment caused the formation of significant amounts of the phosphorylation of H2AX and increased apoptosis rates at concentration of 10 nM and 30 nM than the control group (P < 0.05).
 Two distinct apoptotic pathways have been identified: the intrinsic and extrinsic pathways .
 The intrinsic and extrinsic pathways converge by activating the effector caspases-3/PARP, ultimately leading to the fragmentation of DNA with resultant cell death .
 During apoptosis, caspase-3 is one of the key executioners of apoptosis in response to various stimuli and play crucial roles in cell apoptosis .
 It has been determined that a variety of chemotherapeutic agents induce apoptosis through the activation of caspase-3 and PARP [32, 33].
 The activated-caspase-3 and cleaved-PARP causes morphological and biological apoptotic changes .
 Our results revealed that APG-1387-induced apoptosis was related to down-regulation of IAPs expressions.
 The intrinsic and extrinsic pathways converge by activating the effector caspases-3/PARP.
 When APG-1387 was coadministered with or without Z-VAD-FMK, the growth inhibition of cell morphology and cell viability were partially blocked, and the activation of caspase-3 and PARP were also partially blocked.
 In previous studies, our team found that the in vitro antitumor effect of APG-1387 in NPC was RIPK1-dependent , caspase-8 is also involved in NF-κB signaling .
 For example, homodimers formed by caspase-8 are associated with activation of NF-κB by RIPK1 .
 Our study provided evidence that an RIP1-mediated apoptosis pathway could be activated in ovarian cancer cells.
-APG-1387 induced ovarian cancer cell death via decreasing expression of cIAP1, cIAP2, XIAP at a dose- and time-dependent manner.
-APG-1387 induced formation of a complex consisting of RIP1, FADD and caspase-8, resulting in necroptosis.
+APG-1387 induced ovarian cancer cell death via decreasing expression of cIAP1, cIAP2, XIAP in a dose- and time-dependent manner.
+APG-1387 induced formation of a complex consisting of RIP1, FADD and caspase-8, resulting in apoptosis.

 The recent trials of birinapant and DEBIO1143 (AT-406) reported patients showed a trend towards increased circulating TNF-α [15, 36].
 Inaddition, the inhibition of NF-κB could sensitize the resistant to Smac mimetic/TNF-alpha treatment.
 TNF-alpha can increase the production of cytokines through binding to its receptors including TNF-alpha receptor 1 (TNFR1), which is ubiquitously expressed in human tissues and serves as a signaling receptor for TNF-alpha .
 The impacts of NF-κB are pervasive as its effects extend across multiple systems.
 Research within the last few years has revealed that members of the NF-κB transcription factor regulate cell viability by activating genes involved in intrinsic pathways .
 NF-κB1/p50 (p50, which is processed from p105), and NF-κB2/p52 (p52, which is processed from p100) make up the NF-κB family in mammals .
 Mechanistic studies revealed that the secretion of TNF-alpha after ovarian cancer cells were treated with APG-1387 and found that the secretion of TNF-alpha was in time-dependent manner.
 Treatment with APG-1387 significantly decreased the expression of NF-κB p50, NF-κB p52 proteins as well as RIP1 which were required for NF-kB activation.

 Autophagy is a catabolic pathway conserved among eukaryotic cells .
 The conversion of LC3-I into LC3-II has been considered as a hallmark of autophagy .
 Beclin1, as a crucial regulatory protein, regulates autophagosome membrane formation [41, 42].
 ATG7 are required for the initiation of autophagy, and mediate phagophore expansion and autophagosome formation .
 This process is initiated by formation of the phagophore, which expands and fuses to form a vehicle called an autophagosome.
 Autophagosomes eventually fuse with lysosomes, which degrade their contents.
 Therefore, autophagy allows cells to rapidly eliminate long-lived proteins and destructive organelles for energy recycling .
 It’s primarily a process for cell protection, playing a pivotal role in cell survival, differentiation, development, and homeostasis .
 In our study, we demonstrated that APG-1387 treatment increased the transition of LC3-I to LC3-II, increased the expression of Beclin1, decreased the expression of P62 and increased the accumulation of punctate LC3 in the cytoplasm in cells.
 Transfection of cells with Beclin1 siRNAs or ATG7 siRNAs blocked the accumulation of LC3-II after APG-1387 treatment, a result which indicating that APG-1387 induced the autophagy of ovarian cancer cells.
 In most cases, autophagy-associated death is accompanied with apoptosis .
 Autophagy is considered as a double-edged sword with regard to genesis, development and the treatment of tumors as it kills tumor cells but also protect tumor cells against injury .
 However, uncontrolled autophagy will gradually consume intracellular components and lead to cell death .
 In recent years, many studies have reported that autophagy plays an important role in tumorigenesis and is becoming a key regulator of cancer survival [48, 49].
 While the term of autophagic cell death is still a matter of dispute, accumulating evidence suggested the possibility of treating malignant tumors through autophagic regulation.
 Drugs that potentially modulate autophagy are increasingly being used in clinical trials, and screens are being performed for new drugs that can modulate autophagy for therapeutic purposes .
 Cancer cells fight against external stimuli through autophagy, which is especially evident in solid tumor cells where blood supply is inadequate.
 Autophagy plays a role in promoting tumor cell growth and survival .
 Autophagy also protects certain tumor cells from radiation damage .
 It is speculated that the mechanism of this protective effect may be through autophagy to remove damaged macromolecules or mitochondria and other organelles, thereby protecting tumor cells from apoptotic apoptosis .
-Our results suggest that APG-1387 induces autophagy during apoptosis.
-Autophagy plays a role in protecting cell survival.
-We have also found that it was effective as a single agent in vivo models.
-Treatment with APG-1387 induced potent cytotoxic and anti-proliferative activity against established and human ovarian cancer cells.
+Our results suggest that APG-1387 induces autophagy while triggering apoptosis.
+APG-1387-induced autophagy plays a role in protecting cell survival and inhibition of autophagy potentiates cytotoxicity of APG-1387 in ovarian cancer cells.

 In vivo, APG-1387 potently inhibited SKOV3 xenograft growth in nude mice, without causing apparent toxicities.
 Therefore, APG-1387 is an efficient anti-ovarian cancer agent.
 These observations indicate that APG-1387 may be effective as a single agent in patients with ovarian cancer.